-The current approved version of the Alaska Interagency Wildland Fire Management Plan is posted on the AICC website at https://fire.ak.blm.gov/administration/asma.php.
+The current approved version of the Alaska Interagency Wildland Fire Management Plan is posted on the AWFCG web page.
 Regular review and revision of the Plan and its components is necessary in order to maintain currency and maintain the effectiveness of the interagency fire management program in Alaska.